Best Homeowners Insurance in Florida (2024)

 We partner with the nation’s top homeowners insurance companies so you can get a custom policy at an affordable price.

-How Much Is Homeowners Insurance in Florida?
+How Much Is Homeowners Insurance in Florida Per Month?

 Homes closer to the ocean on either of Florida’s coasts usually have higher premiums because the risk of wind and flood damage is greater as you approach the water.
 Additionally, the highest premiums tend to be in Southeast Florida, where hurricane risk is the most significant and property values are the highest.